The Ultimate Bucket List Italy Road Trip

 Where to Stay in Montepulciano

 Upmarket: Palazzo Carletti is a luxurious boutique hotel set in a beautifully restored 16th-century palace, offering an intimate and elegant experience.
-This historic property combines classic architecture with modern comforts, featuring tastefully decorated rooms with antique furnishings, high ceilings, and stunning views of the Tuscan countryside.
-We stayed here on my birthday, and it was truly wonderful.
-We stayed in the double superior Leopoldo III room, which had a beautiful frescoed ceiling and a very comfy bed!
+We stayed here on my birthday in the double superior Leopoldo III room, which had a beautiful frescoed ceiling and a very comfy bed!

 Budget: Albergo Duomo is a welcoming hotel located set in a historic building in the centre of Montepulciano.
 The hotel features rooms that blend traditional Tuscan style with modern comforts with beautiful views of the town’s medieval streets and the surrounding countryside.